 - a.
 Unauthorized assistance: Using or attempting to use unauthorized materials, information or study aids in any academic exercise unless specifically authorized by the instructor of record.
 The unauthorized possession of examination or course-related material also constitutes cheating. - b.
 Communication to another through written, visual, electronic or oral means.
 The presentation of material which has not been studied or learned, but rather was obtained through someone else's efforts and used as part of an examination, course assignment or project. - c.
 Commercial use of academic material: Selling notes, handouts, etc., without authorization or using them for any commercial purpose without the express written permission of the University and the instructor is a violation of this rule. - d.
 Falsifying or misrepresenting your academic work. - e.
-Plagiarism: As defined by the Council of Writing Program Administrators (WPA): "In an instructional setting, plagiarism occurs when a writer deliberately uses someone else's language, ideas, or other original (not common-knowledge) material without acknowledging its source.
-This definition applies to texts published in print or on-line, to manuscripts, and to the work of other student writers." - f.
-Misuse of sources: The WPA distinguish plagiarism from misuse of sources: "A student who attempts (even if clumsily) to identify and credit his or her source, but who misuses a specific citation format or incorrectly uses quotation marks or other forms of identifying material taken from other sources, has not plagiarized.
-Instead, such a student should be considered to have failed to cite and document sources appropriately." - g.
+Plagiarism: Whereby another's work is used or appropriated without any indication of the source, thereby attempting to convey the impression that such work is the student's own. - f.
+Multiple Submissions: Submitting the same academic work for credit more than once without the express written permission of the instructor. - g.
 Any student who knowingly helps another violate academic behavior standards is also in violation of the standards.

-2. Possessing and/or Providing False and Misleading Information and/or Falsification of University Records a.
-Withholding related information, or furnishing false or misleading information (oral or written) to University officials, University and non-University law enforcement officers, faculty or staff.
+2. Possessing and/or Providing False and Misleading Information and/or Falsification of University Records

-- b.
-Possession, use or attempted use of any form of fraudulent identification. - c.
-Forgery, alteration or misuse of any University document, material, file, record or instrument of identification. - d.
+- a.
+Withholding related information, or furnishing false or misleading information (oral or written) to University officials, University and non-University law enforcement officers, faculty or staff. - b.
+Possession, use or attempted use of any form of fraudulent identification. - Forgery, alteration or misuse of any University document, material, file, record or instrument of identification.

+- d.
 Deliberately and purposefully providing false or misleading verbal or written information about another person. - e.
 Falsification, distortion or misrepresentation of information during the Student Conduct Review Process, including knowingly initiating a false complaint.